rob-letts/personal-site/README.md

 #### Roadmap

-- Convert from Nuxt 3 -> Vue 3 + Vite-SSG
+- Convert from Nuxt 3

+- Update CV

 - Fix dimensions of SVGs